-Most people leave Wi-Fi enabled on their iPhone or Android smartphone, so they connect to known Wi-Fi hotspots or access points quickly.
-Keeping Wi-Fi on also allows your mobile device to continually survey nearby access points’ names and identities.
+Most people leave Wi-Fi enabled on their iPhone or Android smartphone, so they quickly connect to known Wi-Fi hotspots or access points.
+Keeping Wi-Fi on also allows your mobile device to survey nearby access points’ names and identities continually.
 Is this safe, and how does Wi-Fi help location accuracy?

 Location services on smartphones survey nearby Wi-Fi access points and report the name, identity, and signal strength to determine location.
 Several databases exist that lookup and return approximate coordinates.
 Combined with satellite, cellular, and other signals, Wi-Fi augments location accuracy.

 Let’s go over the technology behind Wi-Fi positioning and how 4 other technologies in your smartphone are combining to produce a scarily accurate location.
 We also give you tips on how to protect yourself from Wi-Fi tracking.

 While several positioning technologies approximate your smartphone location, each technology is built around one primary method.
 GPS, cellular, Bluetooth, and Wi-Fi positioning all use triangulation to provide your smart device’s accurate location.